Jason Bourne (film)

-Jason Bourne is a 2016 American action-thriller film directed by Paul Greengrass and written by Greengrass and Christopher Rouse.
+Jason Bourne is a 2016 American action thriller film co-produced and directed by Paul Greengrass, who co-wrote the script with Christopher Rouse.
 It is the fifth installment of the Bourne film series and a direct sequel to The Bourne Ultimatum (2007).
-Matt Damon reprises his role as the main character, former CIA assassin Jason Bourne.
-In addition, the film stars Tommy Lee Jones, Alicia Vikander, Julia Stiles, Vincent Cassel, Riz Ahmed, Ato Essandoh, and Scott Shepherd.
+Matt Damon reprises his role as the main character, former CIA assassin Jason Bourne, in addition to co-producing the film.
+In addition, the film stars Tommy Lee Jones, Alicia Vikander, Vincent Cassel, Riz Ahmed, Ato Essandoh, Scott Shepherd, with Julia Stiles reprising her role as Nicky Parsons.

 The character Aaron Cross, from The Bourne Legacy (2012), does not appear in the film because director Greengrass wanted to focus on the title character, and because actor Jeremy Renner was unable to participate due to scheduling conflicts.
 In Jason Bourne, Bourne remains on the run from CIA hit squads as he tries to uncover hidden truths about his father, while CIA director Robert Dewey (Jones) orders the head of cyber-security Heather Lee (Vikander) to hunt him down.
 Principal photography on the film commenced on September 8, 2015.

 Jason Bourne premiered in London on July 11, 2016, and was theatrically released in the U.S. by Universal Pictures on July 29, 2016.
-A 3D version was also released in limited Asian countries, namely China, India, the Philippines, and Vietnam.
 The film received mixed reviews and grossed $415 million worldwide.

 Plot

-Twelve years after exposing Blackbriar, ex-CIA agent and Treadstone operative Jason Bourne has finally recovered from his amnesia, isolating himself from the world and making a living as a street fighter in Greece.
-In Reykjavík, Treadstone technician Nicky Parsons, who has been collaborating with a hacktivist group led by Christian Dassault, hacks into the CIA's server to expose its black ops programs.
-In the process, Parsons finds documentation concerning Bourne's recruitment into Treadstone and his father's role in the program.
-She travels to Athens to inform him.
+Twelve years after exposing Blackbriar, ex-CIA agent and Treadstone operative Jason Bourne is still tormented by flashbacks.
+He isolates himself from the world, making a living as a street fighter in Greece.

+Meanwhile, in Reykjavík, former Treadstone technician Nicky Parsons, who has been collaborating with a hacktivist group led by Christian Dassault, hacks into the CIA's server to expose its black ops programs.
+She finds documents detailing Bourne's recruitment into Treadstone and his father's role in it; she travels to Athens to inform him.

-Parsons' information breach alerts Heather Lee, the CIA’s cybersecurity operations division head, and CIA Director Robert Dewey.
-They send teams after Bourne and Parsons, who have arranged to meet in Greece at Syntagma Square during an anti-government protest.
-Dewey also sends the Asset, an ex-Blackbriar operative who was captured and tortured in Syria as an unintentional consequence of Bourne's exposure of Blackbriar.
-Parsons is shot by the Asset, and the key to a locker holding the CIA files falls out of her hand, which Bourne takes.
+Parsons' breach alerts Heather Lee, the CIA's cybersecurity operations division head, and CIA Director Robert Dewey.
+They send teams after Bourne and Parsons; Dewey also sends CIA assassin "The Asset", who was captured and tortured in Syria as an unintentional consequence of Bourne's exposure of Blackbriar.

+Bourne and Parsons agree to meet at Syntagma Square in Athens during an anti-government protest.
+Bourne realizes the CIA is looking for both of them, so he fights off agents to keep them away from her.
+While he tries to keep her safe, Parsons is soon fatally shot by The Asset.
+Before dying, she gives Bourne the key to a locker holding the stolen CIA files.

-Seeking answers about his past and family, Bourne locates Dassault in Berlin.
-Dassault decrypts Parsons' files, and Bourne discovers that his father Richard Webb was a CIA analyst involved in the creation of the Treadstone program.
-A malware program implanted in the files gives the CIA Bourne's location while Lee remotely erases the files.
-Dassault attacks Bourne, but is incapacitated.
+Bourne, who wants answers about his past and family, locates and meets with Dassault in Berlin, who decrypts the files.
+Bourne discovers his father Richard Webb was a CIA analyst involved in the creation of Treadstone.
+Malware implanted in the files allows the CIA to locate him while Lee remotely erases them.
+Dassault attacks, but is ultimately incapacitated by Bourne.